-Arts therapists use visual art-making, drama, dance and movement to improve physical, mental and emotional well-being.
+Arts therapists use visual art-making, drama, voice, music, dance and movement to improve physical, mental and emotional well-being.
 They work with individuals or groups using arts processes such as painting to create meaning, rather than focussing on the end product.

 Arts therapists provide therapeutic interventions using the visual arts, including drawing, painting, sculpture, sand and play for mental health diagnoses, wellbeing, early intervention and developmental disorders.
 Arts therapies can help people to resolve conflicts, develop interpersonal skills, manage behaviour, reduce stress, increase self-esteem and achieve insight.

 ANZACATA is the peak registration body for the Asia and Oceanic region and has information about where to find arts tehrapists, insurance, registration and study.

 Arts therapists work across a range of health settings including private practice, community health, education, hospital, mental health facilities, rehabilitation facilities, disability sector, aged care and palliative care.
 They may work in a solo practice or be part of a multidisciplinary team.

 When should I see an arts therapist?

 Arts therapy can be helpful for people who cannot verbalise their feelings due to developmental, cognitive or other conditions.
 It can also be helpful for people who over verbalise and avoid their true meanings and messages by over sharing and being consumed by their story.

 There are many reasons why a person might benefit from seeing an arts therapist.

 to express feelings that may be difficult to verbalise

 to explore their imagination and creativity